lpsmith/configurator/README.markdown

 This obtains a consistent\* snapshot of the configuration,  from which you can pull out multiple values.
-But in addition to being less obvious and inconvenient,  the fact that the `HashMap` returned is not an abstract type makes it more difficult to modify the data representation.
+But in addition to being less obvious and inconvenient,  the fact that the `HashMap` returned is not an abstract type makes means that changing the representation breaks client code that uses this approach.

 `configurator-ng` makes the latter mode of use much more convenient by introducing `ConfigParser`s,  a applicative/monadic high-level parsing